 After viewing the slideshow, ask students to think about the times they've said, "I don't want to..."
 What was their mood at the time?

 Discuss different feelings and emotions that impact mood and motivation.
 Remind students that by doing a fit-check (i.e., pausing to think about their energy and mood before making a choice), they can help themselves to make healthy choices.

 Check for understanding: When might you be tempted to say "I don't want to"?

 Help Kids Regulate Mood

-Ask students to think about a time when they said, "I don't want to." or "I Won't."
-Did they talk themselves into making a healthy choice?
+Ask students to think about a time when they said, "I don't want to."
+If they were in the same situation again, what healthy choice could they make?

 Time: 20 Minutes